 How should I handle the loud and distracting employee that sits next to me?

-Opinions expressed by Entrepreneur contributors are their own.You are describing a situation that is fueling resentment and it can take a serious toll on your overall work-life satisfaction.
+My supervisor told me to speak to my coworker about her disruptive behavior.
+Should I go to HR and have them handle it?You are describing a situation that is fueling resentment and it can take a serious toll on your overall work-life satisfaction.
 Often, when someone nearby is perceived as disruptive we feel devalued, dismissed, discounted or disrespected.

 Frequently, the only two options we see for handling the conflict is to respond in a combative manner (fight) or totally avoid the conflict (flight/freeze/submit).
 Sadly, both of these strategies often do more to escalate conflict than to extinguish it.
 And, the opportunity to turn a conflict into a positive learning experience is lost.